Experiences of sexual abuse or assault can affect you to your core – who you are, how you understand yourself – as a man and a human being.

 We’re all complex individuals.
 Some of the things we really like and want – that is, things we strongly value – conflict with other values that we hold dear.

-There are lots of reasons we have conflicting values:
+There are many reasons we have conflicting values.
+Consider the following:

 Also, we all have unique genes and brains, which means that some values will fit with our personalities and others will clash.
 Someone with a “fiery” personality is more likely to anger easily and, when threatened, not to live up to other important values like being patient and kind to others.
 Or someone struggling with depression that’s temporarily altered his brain functioning may have trouble living up to his values of working hard or being a dedicated and dependable friend.